-ONEOK, Inc. today announced it intends to invest approximately $2.3 billion between now and 2020 to build:
+ONEOK Inc. has announced plans to invest approximately US$2.3 billion on its NGL and natural gas infrastructure between now and 2020

-The approximately 530-mile, 24- and 30-inch diameter Arbuckle II Pipeline is expected to cost approximately $1.36 billion and will have an initial capacity to transport up to 400,000 bpd of unfractionated NGLs originating across ONEOK’s supply basins and extensive NGL gathering system to the company’s storage and fractionation facilities at Mont Belvieu.
-The Arbuckle II Pipeline is expected to be completed in the first quarter 2020.
-The pipeline will have the capability to be expanded up to 1 million bpd with additional pump facilities, which could more than double ONEOK’s current capacity between the Mid-Continent and Gulf Coast.
+The 530-mile, 24-inch and 30-inch diameter Arbuckle II Pipeline is expected to cost $1.36 billion and will transport unfractionated NGLs originating across ONEOK’s supply basins and extensive NGL gathering system to the company’s storage and fractionation facilities at Mont Belvieu.
+The Arbuckle II Pipeline is expected to be completed in first quarter 2020.
+The pipeline will have the capability to be expanded up to 1 MMbpd with additional pump facilities, which could more than double ONEOK’s current capacity between the Mid-Continent and Gulf Coast.

-The new MB-4 fractionator and related infrastructure, which includes additional NGL storage capacity in Mont Belvieu, are expected to cost approximately $575 million and be completed in the first quarter 2020.
-ONEOK’s total NGL fractionation capacity will increase to 965,000 bpd following the completion of MB-4.
+The new MB-4 fractionator and related infrastructure, which includes additional NGL storage capacity in Mont Belvieu, are expected to cost $575 million and be completed in first quarter 2020.
+ONEOK’s total NGL fractionation capacity will increase to 965 Mbpd following the completion of MB-4.

-The initial capacity of the Arbuckle II Pipeline is more than 50 percent contracted, and MB-4 is fully contracted.
+The initial capacity of the Arbuckle II Pipeline is more than 50% contracted, and MB-4 is fully contracted.
 Both are anchored by long-term contracts with terms ranging between 10 to 20 years.